Learn how to start investing at any age with goals, buffers, low-cost funds and a simple plan that balances growth and risk.

 Your risk tolerance

 Age influences risk appetite but doesn’t dictate it.
 What matters is whether you can tolerate short-term market swings without abandoning your plan.
-If volatility causes you anxiety, a more conservative mix of assets may suit you better than avoiding investing altogether.
+If volatility causes you anxiety, some people choose a more conservative mix of assets rather than avoiding markets entirely (the right mix depends on circumstances).

 Your ability to stay consistent